Task Manager (Windows): Windows 11

+Weaknesses

-Task Manager is a common target of computer viruses and other forms of malware; typically malware will close the Task Manager as soon as it is started, so as to hide itself from users.
-Some malware will also disable task manager as an administrator.
+Task Manager is a common target of computer viruses and other forms of malware; typically malware will close or otherwise disable the Task Manager as soon as it is started, so as to hide itself from users.
+Some malware will also disable the Task Manager as an administrator.
 Variants of the Zotob and Spybot worms have used this technique, for example.
 Using Group Policy, it is possible to disable the Task Manager.
-Many types of malware also enable this policy setting in the registry.
+Many types of malware use this policy setting in the registry.
 Rootkits can prevent themselves from getting listed in the Task Manager, thereby preventing their detection and termination using it.